spartanracingelectric/SR-BMS/README.md

 Note:

-1. after cloning repository open bms_app
+1. after cloning repository open bms_app \
-	- install the react scripts using the following command
+	- install the react scripts using the following command \
-	 	## 'npm install react-scripts'
+	 	## 'npm install react-scripts' \
-	 otherwise you cannot run app on local host
+	 otherwise you cannot run app on local host \
-2. to use the backend you must run both the backend and frontend parts simultaneously
+2. to use the backend you must run both the backend and frontend parts simultaneously \
-	- frontend: open terminal in bms_app folder use:
+	- frontend: open terminal in bms_app folder use: 'npm start' \
-		## 'npm start'
-	- backend: open terminal in serialcomm folder
-		## 'npm run dev'
+	- backend: open terminal in serialcomm folder 'npm run dev' \
-	- backend deals w/ serial communication
+	- backend deals w/ serial communication \
-	- to view the backend use the url: "http://localhost:8000/graphdata"
+	- to view the backend use the url: "http://localhost:8000/graphdata" \

 Todo List

-1. serial port communication
+1. serial port communication \
-	- initial testing is trying to send a HIGH signal to board
+	- initial testing is trying to send a HIGH signal to board \
 	- second wave of testing is board sending values back
-	- third wave is trying to change array values in DataAnalysis.js
+	- third wave is trying to change array values in DataAnalysis.js \
-	- fourth wave is trying to change graph values in BarGraph.js \n (values might be moved to DataAnalysis.js)
+	- fourth wave is trying to change graph values in BarGraph.js \
+		(values might be moved to DataAnalysis.js) \
-2. change graph info dynamically
+2. change graph info dynamically \
-	-if it takes long default to just show graph info using list
+	-if it takes long default to just show graph info using list \
 3. UML diagrams